 Due to its popularity, LoL is generally considered the heart of the MOBA competitive community today, although Valve's Dota 2 has already gathered a large following in spite of remaining in closed beta.
 Valve has revealed that Dota 2 will also be free to play, nearly replicating the existing business model for Team Fortress 2.
 Players will be given random cosmetic items as a reward playing with the option of buying from the store or trading with other players to get any specific item.

 In 2012 the genre continued to gain diversity, with games like Awesomenauts and Guardians of Middle-earth aiming to use simplifications of the formula to find success on video game consoles while Super Monday Night Combat and Dota 2 continue to confirm free-to-play as the business model of choice.
-The growth of the genre is also obvious, with LoL far surpassing World of Warcraft and all other games for hours played. (source) Well over $5 million in prize money is at stake over the course of LoL's second competitive season, and Valve's second annual Dota 2 tournament The International is no longer piggybacked on Gamescom, but hosted independently in Seattle (though simultaneous to PAX Prime).
+The growth of the genre is also obvious, with LoL far surpassing World of Warcraft and all other games for hours played. (source) Riot offered $5 million in prize money over the course of LoL's second competitive season.
 Major tournaments including MLG and IEM have seen stream views for LoL games exceed those for StarCraft II: Wings of Liberty and have consecutively set new records for concurrent viewers.